 The wanted piece of brick may carry some excess brick along the freshly cut surface; chip them off.
 Either a chisel or stone carving file will perfectly do this job.

 Section 3: Which is the best way to cut bricks?

-In conclusion, we have outlined the various approaches to cutting bricks while also detailing the respective steps involved.
-NCCuttingtools is an expert in the field of cutting tools and other related services.
+In conclusion, we have outlined the various approaches to cutting bricks while detailing the respective steps involved.
+NCCuttingtools is an expert in cutting tools and other related services.
 Should you require expert advice if you run into problems, do well to reach out.